nasa/harmony-gdal-adapter/CHANGE.md

 [version 1.2.0] 2022-07-08

-* Modify transform.py to throw errors when the set of requested variables is incompatible. e.g. they have different geocordinates, geotransforms, x or y dimensions, or different data types.
+* Modify transform.py to raise an exception when the set of requested variables is incompatible. e.g. they have different geocordinates, geotransforms, x or y dimensions, or different data types.
 * Changes behavior of process_item to raise HGAException when a stac\_record is